jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 which are generic intervals of (some quality of) a third and a fifth from the root.
 The specific intervals determine the chord type.

+#### Major triads

+The major triad is the most common chord in Western music.

+It is considered the most "stable" chord, constructed from a major third and a perfect fifth, the first two distinguishable harmonics in the overtone series.

+#### Triad chord types

 There are four types of triad chord.
 The chord type is determined by the intervals between its factors and the root.